MateusMo/MateusMo/README.md

 ### About me
 - ☕ I must confess that for each line of code here there's a coffee cup behind it
-- 🚢 Currently coding to the Offshore industry
+- 🪙 Currently coding to the Financial Market
 - 🌎 Open to collaborate on or build non profitable international projects in Angular/Dotnet
 - 📫 How to reach me: https://www.linkedin.com/in/mateus-marques-oliveira/